sdmp/sdmp.github.io/docs/connect.md

 	- malformed data,
 	- an improperly generated signature, or
 	- the node does not have the public key of the node identified by the fingerprint.
+* If the node cannot verify that the connecting node has been authorized by the user identified by the `user` value
 * If the node does not accept the values of `g`, `p`, or `N` for any reason.

 ## Connection dropping